 Create your video lectures now with ease using Synthesia

-Now that you have seen how easy Synthesia can make your video lecture recording, try a free demo.
+Now that you have seen how easy Synthesia can make your video lecture recording, try the free AI video generator.
 Use any of the templates or make yours from scratch.
 Check out how to create video lectures from these example videos.